Clan Davidson History, Motto & Origins: Badenoch, Tulloch Castle & Scottish Heritage

 What Is the Clan Davidson Motto and What Does It Mean?

-The clan crest features a stag’s head with an arrow through the neck, imagery that speaks to the Davidsons’ origins as hunters and protectors of the Highland passes of Badenoch and the Spey valley.
-The combination of the hunting imagery with the philosophical motto presents a clan that understood both the practical realities of Highland life and the intellectual and moral dimensions of a life well lived.
+The clan crest features a stag's head, imagery that speaks to the Davidsons' origins as hunters and protectors of the Highland passes of Badenoch and the Spey valley.
+The crest and motto together appear on the Davidson family crest designs worn by clan descendants around the world today.

 Who Were the Notable Figures in Davidson History?